mikeebowen/node-wopi-server/README.md

     - `WOPI_IMPLEMENTED=view,open,edit`

   - `WOPI_SERVER` the url with protocol of your WOPI Server.
-It must be reachable from your Office Online Server. _localhost will only work [WOPI Validator](https://github.com/microsoft/wopi-validator-core) not with actual files._
+It must be reachable from your Office Online Server. _localhost will only work [WOPI Validator Core](https://github.com/microsoft/wopi-validator-core) not with actual files._

     - So if you view the WOPI Client from http://my-wopi-server:3000 then use: